eduqg/LifeToRemind/README.md

 # LifeToRemind

-O **LifeToRemind** is a website for career-oriented Personal Strategic Planning.
+**LifeToRemind** is a website for career-oriented Personal Strategic Planning.

 This repository contains the site demonstration made for the Course Completion Work 2 discipline of the University of Brasilia campus Gama (UnB - FGA).